akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-new-products.md

 ![Prereferenced product list](../img/RETAILER_Preref_PEF.png)

+# Review prereferenced products
-# Wanna approve a prereferenced product?
+## Accept a prereferenced product

 If you want to accept a prereferenced product, simply:
-1. Click on the `Accept` button
+1. Click on `Accept`,
-1. A pop-in is prompted to fill in the product identifier and its category
+1. Then, you are asked to fill in the product identifier and its category,
-1. Click on `Save`
+1. Click on `Save`.

 ![Prereferenced product approve button](../img/RETAILER_Preref_PEF_Approve.jpg)

-You're done with the first part: you accepted the prereferenced product.
-You can now review its attributes values in Product data / Onboarder proposals.
+Once you accept a prereferenced product the supplier sees the product status changed to `Approved`.
+You can now review its attributes values in the [Akeneo PIM proposals](/onboarder/articles/review-product-changes.html).

 :::info
 As long as you don't validate the proposals for an accepted prereferenced product, it won't appear in your Akeneo PIM.